MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 possible, though, to use BGP communities to configure traffic for specific services only.

-This is particularly relevant for Power Platform services with Microsoft 365 presence, where routing via ExpressRoute may be desirable for one service but not for both or only for certain individual services of Microsoft 365 such as Microsoft Teams.
+This is relevant for Power Platform services with Microsoft 365 presence, where routing via ExpressRoute may be desirable for one service but not for both or only for certain individual services of Microsoft 365 such as Microsoft Teams.